pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Please note that a full DNSKEY rollover is not necessary to achieve the downgrade protection for DELEG.
 Any single DNSKEY with the ADT flag set to 1 is sufficient; the zone can introduce an otherwise unused record into the DNSKEY RRset.
-This DNSKEY RR can even use an unknown signing algorithm and zero-length key material to minimize size increase of the DNSKEY RRset.

 # IANA Considerations